 - You’ll get unlimited data from Sprint

 The Kickstart Plan from Sprint is their unlimited plan for only $25 a month using Auto-Pay.
-If you compare the rates, this Kickstart plan is the most affordable and we have recommend you as the most cheapest unlimited data plans, however, to be able to qualify for this special offer, you must switch to Sprint from other carriers and you must take your own device or phone or you must buy a phone from the carrier.
+If you compare the rates, this Kickstart plan is the most affordable, and we have recommended you as the cheapest unlimited data plan; however, to be able to qualify for this special offer, you must switch to Sprint from other carriers, and you must take your own device or phone, or you must buy a phone from the carrier.

 For just a $30 upfront activation fee, you’ll be able to take advantage of this plan.
 And why is it more popular than other unlimited plans?
-It’s because, for just an affordable price per month, you’ll be able to enjoy the best service, good coverage and uninterrupted signal from Sprint.
+It’s because, for just an affordable price per month, you’ll be able to enjoy the best service, good coverage, and an uninterrupted signal from Sprint.

 5. Verizon Beyond Unlimited Data Plan – best for prepaid customers